What is the Hubble Telescope?

 These programs aim to make scientific knowledge accessible to everyone and inspire people to learn more about astronomy.

-Overall, although not everyone can have direct access to this incredible instrument, its discoveries have undoubtedly had a significant impact on our understanding of the universe as a whole.
+Overall, while not everyone may have direct access to this incredible instrument, its discoveries have undoubtedly had a significant impact on our understanding of the universe as a whole.

 When it comes to handling the Hubble Telescope, there are many factors to consider.

-Any damage to its fragile components can ruin years of research and scientific discoveries.
+Any damage to its fragile components could ruin years of research and scientific discoveries.

-To handle the Hubble Telescope safely, a team of trained professionals is required.
+To safely handle the Hubble Telescope, a team of trained professionals is required.

 The process of handling this advanced technology requires meticulous planning and execution.